TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Experiments

-We use the popular Stacked Hourglass \citep{hg} as our backbone for human pose estimation.
-We run our experiments on two popular single person datasets: MPII \citep{mpii} and Leeds Sports Pose (LSP-LSPET) \citep{lsp, lspet}.
-We perform our analysis by merging the MPII and LSP-LSPET datasets to increase the number of samples.
-We continue to use TAC as our metric since for single person estimation, the scale of the person is fixed and hence TAC is highly correlated to PCKh/PCK (the preferred metric for multi-person multi-scale pose estimation).
-Moreover, the Euclidean distance as a measure of error is also used in MPJPE, which is another well-known evaluation metric for human pose.
-We perform five trials and report our results in Table \ref{tab:humanpose}.
-Our experiments show that the TIC outperforms all baselines and is successfully able to scale to convolutional architectures.
+In addition to the likelihood, we continue to use TAC as our metric since for single person estimation, the scale of the person is fixed.
+Hence, TAC is highly correlated with PCKh/PCK, the preferred metric for multi-person multi-scale pose estimation.
+We perform five trials and report our results for the \textit{ViTPose} backbone in Table \ref{tab:humanpose}.
+We report results on the Stacked Hourglass backbone in the appendix.
+Our experiments show that TIC outperforms all baselines, especially on challenging joints.